Hindu nationalism: Modern age and the Hindu Renaissance in the 19th century

 Many Hindu reform movements originated in the nineteenth century.
-These movements led to the fresh interpretations of the ancient scriptures of Upanishads and Vedanta and also emphasised on social reform.
+These movements led to fresh interpretations of the ancient scriptures of Upanishads and Vedanta and also emphasised on social reform.
 The marked feature of these movements was that they countered the notion of the superiority of Western culture during the colonial era.
-This led to the upsurge of patriotic ideas that formed the cultural and an ideological basis for the independence movement in Colonial India.
+This led to the upsurge of patriotic ideas that formed the cultural and ideological basis for the independence movement in Colonial India.

 Brahmo Samaj

 The Brahmo Samaj was started by a Bengali scholar, Ram Mohan Roy in 1828.
 Ram Mohan Roy endeavoured to create from the ancient Upanishadic texts, a vision of rationalist 'modern' India.
-Socially, he criticized the ongoing superstitions, and believed in a monotheistic Vedic religion.
+Socially, he criticised the ongoing superstitions, and believed in a monotheistic Vedic religion.
 His major emphasis was social reform.
 He fought against Caste discrimination and advocated equal rights for women.
-Although the Brahmos found favourable response from the British government and Westernized Indians, they were largely isolated from the larger Hindu society due to their intellectual Vedantic and Unitarian views.
-But their efforts to systematise Hindu spirituality based on rational and logical interpretation of the ancient Indian texts would be carried forward by other movements in Bengal and across India.
+Although the Brahmos found favourable responses from the British government and Westernised Indians, they were largely isolated from the larger Hindu society due to their intellectual Vedantic and Unitarian views.
+However their efforts to systematise Hindu spirituality based on rational and logical interpretation of the ancient Indian texts would be carried forward by other movements in Bengal and across India.

 Arya Samaj

 Arya Samaj is considered one of the overarching Hindu renaissance movements of the late nineteenth century.
 Swami Dayananda, the founder of Arya Samaj, rejected idolatry, caste restriction and untouchability, child marriage and advocated equal status and opportunities for women.
 He opposed "Brahmanism" (which he believed had led to the corruption of the knowledge of Vedas) as much as he opposed Christianity and Islam.
-Although Arya Samaj was often considered as a social movement, many revolutionaries and political leaders of the Indian Independence movement like Ramprasad Bismil, Bhagat Singh, Shyamji Krishnavarma, Bhai Paramanand and Lala Lajpat Rai were to be inspired by it.
+Although Arya Samaj was often considered as a social movement, many revolutionaries and political leaders of the Indian Independence movement like Ramprasad Bismil, Bhagat Singh, Shyamji Krishnavarma, Bhai Paramanand and Lala Lajpat Rai were inspired by it.